Venues of the 1988 Winter Olympics: During the Olympics

 At the Oval, every speed skating event had an Olympic Record and all but three of those events had World Records set during those games.
 At the bobsleigh and luge track, East German bobsledder Wolfgang Hoppe complained about the track's condition during the two-man event, stating that it was like "running on sandpaper", especially during the event's second run.
 The bobsleigh four-man event was highlighted during the third run when the Jamaican bobsleigh team crashed after exiting the Kriesel turn, sliding all the way down the rest of the track.
 Jamaica did not compete in the fourth run as a result.
 In women's singles luge, the final two runs were delayed a day to heavy winds.

 Weather delays forced the individual Nordic combined event to be held on a single day on the last day of the Winter Olympics.
 East German biathlete Jürgen Wirth had test fired in windy conditions before the start of the 4 × 7.5 km relay.
 At the time of the relay, leadoff skier Wirth had not adjusted his rifle sight to the winds having died down.
 He missed three of his first five shots, dropping the East German team to 12th place with a deficit of almost two minutes after the first exchange.
 East Germany would win the silver medal in the event, finishing 1:07.4 behind the Soviet Union.

 After the Olympics

-The Saddledome continue to play host the Flames, and witnessed two more Stanley Cup Finals with a win over Montreal in 1989 and a loss to the Tampa Bay Lightning fifteen years later.
+The Saddledome continue to play host the Flames, and witnessed two more Stanley Cup Finals with a win over Montreal in 1989 and a loss to the Tampa Bay Lightning in 2004.
 In 1995, the Saddledome underwent renovations in time to reopen for the 1995–96 NHL season.
 Reba McEntire gave the first concert held at the Saddledome later that year following the renovations.